enigmasys/cli-docs/deployment/usage.rst

 We will cover following operations using the CLI tool:

 * Listing of Datasets(also known as processes) Information
-* Download entries from the the UDCP
+* Download records from the the UDCP
-* Append entry to the Datasets to the UDCP
+* Upload records to the content repository on the UDCP

 List of Available Commands: